-The university offers two tracks for students seeking a Bachelor of Science in Nursing (BSN).
-This is referred to as a BSN Prelicensure program as opposed to an RN-BSN program, which is for a Registered Nurse (RN) to complete a BSN.
-The two tracks are:
+The university offers two pathways for students seeking a Bachelor of Science in Nursing (BSN).
+This is referred to as a BSN program as opposed to an RN-BSN program, which is for a Registered Nurse (RN) to complete a BSN.
+The two pathways are:

-1. Accelerated or Second Degree BSN Program: this track is for students who already have an undergraduate baccalaureate degree in a major other than nursing.
+1. Accelerated or Second Degree BSN Program: this pathway is for students who already have an undergraduate baccalaureate degree in a major other than nursing, and have completed the following program prerequisites:

-2. Four-Year BSN Program: this track is for students without any college or some college credits.
+2. Four-Year BSN Program: this pathway is for students without any college or some college credits.

 Achieving your BSN will provide many career opportunities for you now and in the future, as this is the preferred path for RNs.
 Most healthcare organizations prefer to hire nurses with a BSN degree which will make you a more desirable nursing candidate.